nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 #### Consultations ####

-* Search by date
+* Search for all Consultations within the specified date range
      * The consumer system request all items within a start and end date
      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
      * Where there is a start date but no end date, the search goes to the end of the patient record
      * Where there is an end date but no start date the search goes from the start of the patient record
-* Search by most recent
+* Search for the most recent x Consultations within the patient's record
      * The consumer system request the last x consultations
      * The provider system returns the last x consultations
 * Where a single filter is supplied by the consumer, it is applied as defined above.
-* Where both filters are supplied by the consumer, all the consultations that match either of the filters are returned.
+* Where both filters are supplied by the consumer, all the Consultations that match either of the filters are returned.
-* If no filters are supplied by the consumer, all consultations are returned.
+* If no filters are supplied by the consumer, all Consultations are returned.

 #### Immunisations ####

-* All immunisations will always be returned.
+* All Immunisations will always be returned.

 ### Following a linkage ###
 For the majority of scenarios, the information required by the consumer can be retrieved through a single query.
 The consumer system identifies which clinical areas of the patient record it requires and which search criteria should be applied, then calls the GP Connect API.
 The provider system then returns all the requested information in a single bundle.